 Average amounts per day:

 • At least 5-6 breastfeeding sessions per day or 2 1/2 ounces formula for each pound of weight (approx. 20-30 ounces) (decrease solids if your baby is not taking in at least this much)

-Note: Don’t worry about feeding this much right away!
-You will start with just 1 teaspoon of dry cereal (before mixing w/ breast milk or formula) and work your way up.
+Note: With your doctor’s approval and guidance, you will start with just one teaspoon of solids (before mixing w/ breast milk or formula) and work your way up.
 Don’t forget to wait at least 3-4 days before introducing a new food for food allergy reasons.

 “Thank you for your articles, they’ve shown me that my 4 month old baby is perfectly normal and I’m doing the right things in relation to his sleep.
 This is such a relief!
 So many sources just don’t seem to give realistic information about baby sleep – not for myself or for any other mum I know.

 Great care has obviously been taken by The Baby Sleep Site in reflecting a realistic and true picture of what a ‘normal’ baby is.
 Thank you.”